 Finding a rental apartment can be difficult, especially during a global pandemic.
 As a renter, you need to use every tool at your disposal to win the apartment of your choosing.
-When people look to purchase a house, several people choose to utilize the skills, labor, and expertise of a Realtor or buyer’s broker.
-People do not think to employ one when renting, but in an increasingly competitive housing market, renting is just as competitive as buying.
-Realtors or renter’s agents are just as good helping renters as they are buyers.
+When people look to purchase a house, several people choose to utilize the skills, labor, and expertise of a Realtor or buyer’s broker. people do not think to employ one hen renting, but in an increasingly competitive housing market, renting is just as competitive as buying.
+Realtors or renter’s agents are just as good at helping renters as they are buyers.

-How to prepare to apply
+How to prepare to apply:

 The first thing the Realtor will tell you to do is to prepare the following so you have all of the information any landlord would ask for in an application.

-When screening applicants, most landlords start with analyzing the tenant’s income.
-They want to see that rent is between ¼ and ⅓ of the tenant’s monthly income.
-Compile at least a month’s worth of paystubs, last federal tax return, and/or proof the money is coming from somewhere, like a voucher or reward letter.
-If you are moving to a city and are starting a job with a new company, make sure to receive a letter from the company stating how much money you will be making per year, including possible bonuses.
+When screening applicants, most landlords start with analyzing the tenant’s income. they want to see that rent is between 1/4 and 1/3 of the tenant’s monthly income.
+Compile at least a month’s worth of paystubs, last federal tax return, and/or proof the money is coming from somewhere, like a voucher or reward letter. if you are moving to a city and are starting a job with a new company, make sure to receive a letter from the company stating how much money you will be making per year, including possible bonuses.
 These documents should be digital and clear to read.

 Know your credit

-Social media tune-up
+Social Media tune-up

 You are free to be your own person, and landlords are free to make decisions on tenants based on character, at least for now.
 Most applications start with a quick social media search.
 Maybe it is time to take down that awesome picture of you jumping through folding tables from your feed.
 You are trying to portray yourself as a responsible and polite person.
-The landlord/tenant relationship is a partnership.
-The landlord needs to know he or she can count on you to fulfill your end of the bargain.
+The landlord/tenant relationship is a partnership. the landlord needs to know he or she can count on you to fulfill your end of the bargain.

-Now more than ever, landlords are asking tenants to supply renter’s insurance.
+Now, more than ever landlords are asking tenants to supply renter’s insurance.
 If you don’t have renter’s insurance now, get it.
-If you are able to show a history of insurance this will look good for you.
+If you are able to show a history of insurance, this will look good for you.
 Having existing insurance shows you are responsible.

 I am prepared, why do I still need a Realtor?

 As a landlord, I can tell you, the large amount of tenant requests generated from just one property requires weeks worth of man-hours to process.
-So much so, it is difficult to give everyone proper attention as the quantity is so overwhelming.
+So much so, it is difficult to give everyone roper attention as the quantity is so overwhelming.
 A Realtor can help prospective tenants circumvent these hurdles.

 By knowing what landlords are looking for, a renter’s agent can help tenants prepare for the application process.
 Speed and polished presentation are the keys to winning highly competitive lease applications.
 Bidding wars are not just for real estate sales.